dpvtank/Balzac/_posts/2020-06-29-reimagining-linkedin.md

 These valuable experiences, skills, and results are ignored in a product that favors the discrete chronological separation of professional experiences alone.

-On the other hand, we have a broken advertiser experience.
+We also have a broken advertiser experience.
 Since you are the product and the customer is the advertiser, this fuels the spammy messages we get there.
 As [John Biggs](https://twitter.com/johnbiggs) puts it, "LinkedIn is a spam garden full of misspelled, grunty requests from international software houses that are looking, primarily, to sell you services."

 This spam-filled experience is not only limited to our inbox.
 It extends to our feed as well, as I’ve already discussed above.